 The 7.00% Senior Notes were issued at par, and the Company incurred debt issuance costs of \$10.2, which were deferred and are being amortized to interest expense over the term of the 7.00% Senior Notes.
 Interest payments are due semi-annually each March 15 and September 15, and began on September 15, 2022.
-The 7.00% Senior Notes are senior unsecured obligations of BellRing and are guaranteed by BellRing's existing and subsequently acquired or organized direct and indirect whollyowned domestic subsidiaries (other than immaterial subsidiaries and certain excluded subsidiaries).
+The 7.00% Senior Notes are senior unsecured obligations of BellRing and are guaranteed by BellRing's existing and subsequently acquired or organized direct and indirect whollyowned domestic subsidiaries (other than immaterial subsidiaries, certain excluded subsidiaries and subsidiaries the Company designates as unrestricted subsidiaries).
 The maturity date of the 7.00% Senior Notes is March 15, 2030.